 As the carriage duty rests with the seller, insurance is his responsibility.
 The buyer has no obligation to insurance.

 As the duties transfer at the nominated harbor, the buyer is responsible for import customs and duties.
 He remains liable for all payment charges and risks thereafter.
+This is where the difference between DAT incoterms & DDP shipping incoterms of 2020 are clearly delineated, under DDP, the responsibility of the duties, payments & documentation remain with the seller itself.
 Acquiring all necessary documents provided by the seller at the appointed port and carrying out further import proceedings are a part of his responsibilities.

 Difference Between DAP, DAT & DDP